10 Good Reasons Why You Want To Master Triads

-All too often music students think off triads (3 note chords) as being too basic.
+All too often music students think of triads (3 note chords) as being too basic.

 They want to rush to “the cool stuff”, those fancy 7th chords.
 Well folks: “triads” ARE the cool stuff!

 Triads are the basic foundation of our harmony.
 After all, the definition of a chord is: 3 different notes played simultaneously.
-Here’s 10 examples showing that “basic” in this case does not mean “boring”.
+Here are 10 examples showing that “basic” in this case does not mean “boring”.

 Triads are important chords to know about.
 You should have all your triad inversions memorized in all 12 keys on all string-set.

 Here are 10 great reasons to practice them:

 - Jump (Van Halen, the keyboard part)

 - Back in Black (ACDC)

 - The intro to Free Ride (Edgar Winter)

 - “We Are Family”, “Get up (Like a sex machine)”, and other funky songs.